Nizzine/Arduino-ARGB-OpenRGB/README.md

 Always make sure you update the OpenRGB side of the LED amount matches what is in your script.

 ## Wiring / Hardware
+[Picture of default wiring with one strip goes here] *explanation of common wiring*

 So, you want more LEDs?